2014 COMMUNITY DESIGN CHARRETTE PROGRAM

 So who is Plan NH?

 Plan NH is a non-profit organization, founded in 1989.
-Membership is comprised of professionals related to the building industries (and others).
+Membership is comprised of professionals related to planning, design, and/or development of the built environment.
 Plan NH promotes ideas and trends and strategies that lead to vibrant, healthy communities.

 At its core, Plan NH believes that what we build, where we build and how we build have an impact on the fabric of a community.